Australian rules football in South Australia: Formation of designated clubs (1860–1875)

 The earliest recorded football club in South Australia was the original Adelaide Football Club (unrelated to its modern namesake), formed on 26 April 1860.
 The Adelaide club hosted intra-club matches to provide a platform for football games to be played.
 Later in 1860 two new teams were formed bearing the names North Adelaide Football Club and South Adelaide Football Club, also unrelated to their modern namesakes.

 On 20 May 1861 the Adelaide Council were presented with a request by a party representing an "East Adelaide Football Club" (John Clark) to erect football goals in the East Park Lands but were refused.

 In 1862 the newly formed Modbury and Tea Tree Gully Football Club was invited to play a match against the Adelaide team.
 A return match was held later in the year.
+In 1867 in regional South Australia the Wallaroo Bay Football Club was founded, confined to playing games among its own members until Moonta Football Club was formed in 1874.
 The early years of football were poorly organised and dogged by argument over which set of rules to adopt.
 In fact, after a match between Port Adelaide and Kensington in 1873, it was remarked that neither side understood the rules clearly, and there was uncertainty over which team had won.
 However, as the years progressed, there became a growing push for uniformity and structure in South Australian football.